Garter • Thistle • St. Patrick • Merit • Companions of Honour •

 Post-nominal initials: CH

-This Order was instituted in 1917 by George V at the same time as the Order of the British Empire was founded, and it is sometimes regarded as a junior class of the Order of Merit.
-The Order consists of the Sovereign and 65 ordinary members; foreigners are admitted only as honorary members and certain additional members are appointed by statute in commemoration of special occasions.
+This order was instituted in 1917 by George V. It consists of the Sovereign and 65 ordinary members; foreigners are admitted only as honorary members.
+In very exceptional circumstances individuals are appointed by statute in commemoration of special occasions.

 The Order is conferred on men and women for services of national importance.
 Prime Ministersof Commonwealth countries may make nominations.
-The badge, clasped on by an imperial crown, has a blue-enameled border bearing the motto of the Order, ‘In action faithful and in honour clear’.
+The badge, clasped on by an imperial crown, has a blue-enamelled border bearing the motto of the Order, ‘In action faithful and in honour clear’.
+[Top]

 Motto: Tria Juncta in uno (Three joined in one)